La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 </td>
 <td><i>Please, watch the film!</i>
 </td></tr></tbody></table>

-le tcati
-: the tea

-le ckafi
-: coffee

-catlu
-: to watch

-le skina
-: the film, the movie

 Close the right part of the table.
 Translate to Lojban the sentences on the left.